What is Certified Craft Wine?

 Wineries who exhibit the above standards and whose entire annual production is under 5,000 cases per year also qualify for the designation of Certified Craft Winery at no additional cost.
 This designation is also available at no additional cost to wineries whose annual production is over 5,000 cases, but every wine they produce, without exception, is under 5,000 cases.

-Certification of qualified wines is free with your winery membership.
-Be part of the Craft Wine movement.
-Join Now.
+Certification is free with your winery membership.
+Be part of the craft wine movement.